Med-Tuning: A New Parameter-Efficient Tuning Framework for Medical Volumetric Segmentation: Methodology

-The inspiration of our Med-Adapter is to empower a 2D Transformer model pre-trained on natural images to gain the capability of spatial and temporal feature modeling among medical volumes in a parameter-efficient manner.
-Here we consider three criteria when designing the adapter: (1) \textit{Medical volumetric segmentation task oriented}: The focus of our study is efficiently and effectively narrowing the two-fold gaps mentioned in Sec.\ref{sec:intro}.
-(2) \textit{Light-weight}: Structure with a low amount of parameters is a typical standard for PETL methods.
-(3) \textit{Plug-and-play}: An easy-to-implement module is friendly to the practical deployment.
+We propose a task-oriented and simple yet effective module for medical volumetric data, namely \textbf{Med-Adapter}.
+The motivation of Med-Adapter is to empower a 2D Transformer model pre-trained on natural images to gain the capability of volumetric feature modeling in a parameter-efficient manner.
+Here we consider three criteria when designing Med-Adapter: (1) \textit{MVS oriented}: It's necessary to narrow the mentioned gaps in \figureref{fig1}.
+(2) \textit{Light-weight}: Structure with a low amount of parameters is crucial.
+(3) \textit{Plug-and-play}: An easy-to-implement module is friendly to practical deployment.
+While retaining the bottleneck structure of the vanilla Adapter (\equationref{eq_adapter}), we introduce a few tailored designs into Med-Adapter based on above criteria, shown in \figureref{fig:method} (right).

-Based on the above inspirations, our Med-Adapter is shown in the right part of Fig.~\ref{fig:method}.
-While retaining the overall bottleneck structure of the vanilla adapter (Eq.~\ref{eq_adapter}) with a reduction ratio $\alpha$, a few tailored designs for medical volumetric segmentation are introduced into the internal structure.
-Formally, given the embedded feature representation $X \in \mathbb{R}^{BD \times C \times HW}$ in Transformer ($B, C, D, H, W$ denote the number of batch size, channel, slice, height, and width respectively), a down-projection layer is first adopted to reduce the embedding dims of tokens, followed by an activation function and a reshape operation to obtain $X' \in \mathbb{R}^{B \times \frac{C}{\alpha} \times D \times H \times W}$, which is expressed as: